-Global distribution: Raja montagui (spotted ray) is a species with a wide geographic distribution in the northeast Atlantic and Mediterranean (Stehmann and Bürkel, 1984) with records down to 400 m around the Balearic Islands (western Mediterranean) (Massutí and Moranta 2003).
-Juveniles are found in inland waters, like the Thames Estuary (Ellis et al., 2005) and also in sheltered nursery areas (Walker et al. 1997).
+Global distribution: Raja clavata (thornback ray) is a coastal benthic species with a wide geographic distribution in the northeast Atlantic and Mediterranean (Stehmann and Bürkel, 1984).
+The species is mainly found on hard seabed (e.g. gravel and pebble), in areas of intermediate to strong tidal currents (Ellis et al., 2005).